 Per the mode of application, the segments are Foliar Spray, Seed Treatment, Soil Treatment, and Post-harvest.

 The foliar spray section is forecasted to proliferate at a CAGR of 14.11% and holds the largest share.
 The concentration is much higher as biopesticides are applied directly to the plants during foliar sprays as opposed to seeds or soil.
 The most effective and speedy treatment for stressed plants is foliar sprays.
 Foliar sprays can spread quickly to various regions of the plant, allowing the plant to utilize the entire amount applied.
 Depending on the type of pest spraying, multiple nozzle types can be utilized with the sprays.

 The soil treatment section will hold the second-largest share.
 One industry that has experienced exponential expansion is soil remediation.
 Soil treatment can control several pathogens in the soil and are responsible for seed blight, seed rot, etc., which results in crop damage.
 Certain strains of microorganisms have been employed successfully to combat infections and diseases transmitted through the soil for many years.
 Additionally, regional organizations worldwide support biopesticide use in their nations to improve the quality of soil and agricultural output.

-Per the application, the segments are Crop-based and Non-crop-based.
+As per the application, the segments are Crop-based and Non-crop-based.